PRAISE-group/guidelines-technical/README.md

 ## Paper Guidelines

 - Maintain a single folder (root), GitHub repository for the paper.
 Avoid Overleaf.
+Use `texstudio` with `language server`.
 - Pull changes before making a change, push you changes frequently.
 Avoid `git conflicts` and never do `git rebase`.
 Merge with `ort` strategy.
 - Grammar Checks.
 Spelling Checks.
 - No hard-coded references, all `\ref{}` better, `\Cref{}`